 Mother’s Day in Australia

 ‘Is Mother’s Day a Public Holiday ?; What Do People Do ?; Background; Symbols; About Mother’s Day in other countries; Dates from 2017-2027’.

 ‘The following information about Mother’s Day can be found below : Mothers throughout history; How did Mother’s Day begin ?; Mother’s Day around the world; Mother’s Day fast facts; References.
 A printable PDF of the information on this page is available in the right-hand column’.

 The Fact Site.
 ‘Need a reason to celebrate ?
 What about 365 reasons to celebrate ?
 Here we have a strange reason to celebrate every day of the year, all the way from January 1st [Z-Day] to 31 December [Make up Your Mind Day]’ American, but with an interesting touch.

 9th August.
 ‘In order to truly appreciate Book Lovers Day, one must only find a story and read it.
 The individual genre of your reading is not the big piece of this, just that you do read is’.

-Provides information about special days which occur on the selected date [initially set at date of update], plus the special months for the month in which it occurs.
+Provides information about special days which occur on the selected date [initially set at day 1 of 2023], plus the special months in which it occurs.
 Go forward or backward by days, find what special days and months cover your birthday and more.

 ‘Public holidays and other special days in 200+ countries.
 Carefully researched and constantly updated’.